threefoldtech/info_grid/src/documentation/farmers/farming_troubleshooting.md

 ### I  get the error Certificate is not yet valid when booting my 3Node server, what can I do?

 Make sure your firmware is up to date.
 If necessary, reinstall it.
-You might have to install then re-install the firmware if your system is very old.
+You might have to install and then re-install the firmware if your system is very old.